stefanoborini/book-modelviewcontroller/05_mvc_implementations/Cocoa_KVO.md

 Used in Apple Cocoa.
 Main problem is that the qualification model now requires to check the changed property against a string, which is prone to typos.
-Setters are now basically open to injection of code from outside.